rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

     <link rel="stylesheet" type="text/css"
      href="packages/rikulo/resource/css/view.css" />

 > By default, [the Dart Package Manager](http://www.dartlang.org/docs/pub-package-manager/) installed the resources under the `packages/rikulo/resource` folder.
-If your HTML file is not in the root of the project, you have to change the path accordingly.

 Second, you have to specify your Dart file.
 In this application, it is called `HelloWorld.dart`.